stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 License.
 However components of the library may be based on code with

 additional licensing restrictions.
-In particular ORD_SORT
+In particular ORD_SORT,

-are translations of codes with their
+SORT_ADJOINT, SORT_INDEX, and SORT are translations of codes with their

 own distribution restrictions.

-subroutines are essentially
+The ORD_SORT, SORT_ADJOINT and SORT_INDEX subroutines are essentially

-translations to Fortran 2008 of the "Rust" sort
+translations to Fortran 2008 of the "Rust" sort of the Rust Language

 distributed as part of

-file has as its licensing requirements:
+The header of the slice.rs file has as its licensing requirements:

 Copyright 2012-2015 The Rust Project Developers.
 See the COPYRIGHT